Albuquerque - Things to Do in Albuquerque in May

 • + Come May in Albuquerque, the cottonwoods along the Rio Grande let go of their seeds, and the Bosque Trail turns into a slow-motion snow globe.
 White fluff drifts across your cheeks, clings to sunscreen like spun sugar, and makes every jog feel like you're running through a baker's dream.

 • + Hot-air balloon crews return to dawn flights after winter's pause.
-With 70% humidity, the envelopes stay up longer; at 6 AM the propane roars overhead while the Sandias blush pink in first light.
+With 70% humidity, the envelopes stay up longer.
+At 6 AM the propane roars overhead while the Sandias blush pink in first light.

 • + For the first time since October, Central Avenue patios stay lit past 9 PM.
 Roasting green chile drifts from El Pinto and Sadie's vents, curling into the night like an edible fog.

-• + Hotel rates fall roughly 30% from April's spring-break rush, yet the weather is still prime for the La Luz Trail at 3,500 m (11,483 ft) before the summer monsoon rolls in.
+• + Hotel rates fall roughly 30% from April's spring-break rush.
+Yet the weather is still prime for the La Luz Trail at 3,500 m (11,483 ft) before the summer monsoon rolls in.

 Considerations